All Episodes

 I'm going through my own report here, and I'm listing some of the things that have been found in samples taken in Oakville, Washington.

-Usually not in the concentrations we're finding them though.
+Usually not in the concentrations we're finding them, though.

-We're finding Streptomyces predominant in our samples.
+We're finding streptomyces predominant in our samples.

-Um, Enterobacter, a serratia marcescens in one case.
+A serratea marcescens in one case.

-This has been used in biowarfare experimentation on the American public and was voluntarily retired by the U.S.
+This has been used in biowarfare experimentation on the American public and was voluntarily retired by the U.S. military some years ago because of its toxicity.

 It has been found in our sample in Idaho within the last year and a half.

-Human white blood cells were found by a state lab in Washington State.
+Human white blood cells were found by a state lab in Washington state.

-And of course we're well aware that we are now at epidemic levels in at least 15 states according to the CDC.
+And of course, we're well aware that we are now at epidemic levels in at least 15 states, according to the CDC.

 Have what?

-Eye of newt?
+I of newt?

 Wouldn't be surprised.

-Eye of newt?
+Eye of newt.

-I do take the point that these samples Sample material have been changed over time, and I think it's reflected in the variety of reactions and ailments we are seeing on the ground.
+And I think it's reflected in the variety of reactions and ailments we are seeing on the ground.

 And that's really what we want to go after.